AustenLamacraft/tqm/response-and-correlation/index.md

 ### Kubo Formula

-Suppose we want to determine how the expectation value of some obserable $A$ depends on some quantity $\lambda_t$, which appears (for small variations) linearly in the Hamiltonian
+Suppose we want to determine how the expectation value of some observable $A$ depends on some quantity $\lambda_t$, which appears (for small variations) linearly in the Hamiltonian

 $$
 H_t = H_0 - \lambda_t B.